Chronic kidney disease and

 Dialysis has not been

-shown to reverse or shorten the course of acute renal failure.
+shown to reverse or shorten the course of acute kidney injury.
 But it may be

 used when fluid and electrolyte problems are causing severe symptoms or other

 problems.
-Some people who develop acute renal failure stay dependent on
+Some people who develop acute kidney injury stay dependent on

 hemodialysis and will go on to develop kidney failure.